ewowi/StarDocs/docs/SysMod/SysModSystem.md

 ## System

+* Name: name of this instance, default StarMod.
+Will be used as hostname, AP name etc.
+* Reboot: restart this instance.
 * OTA Update: select a bin file and it will directly upload to the board.
 Red or green ball will show failure or success.
 Update will be effective after reboot !!

 ## Curl update / upload